minprog/cs50x-1718-1819/problems/cash/cash.md

 For this problem, we will first focus on the algorithm that we need to calculate greedy change.
 Let's take a look at what our options are!

-TODO insert first 2 minutes of Walktrough
+TODO insert first 2 minutes of Walktrough (https://docs.cs50.net/problems/cash/cash.html)

 If we turn this idea of greedy change into an algorithm, we notice that we need to keep track of two things:

 - how many coins are going to be returned, the **count** (initially 0)
 - how much change do we still have to return, the **amount**

 In pseudocode, our algorithm may look like this the following.
-Note the presence of `count` and `amount` in that algorithm.
+Note the presence of `count` and `amount`:

 ![Pseudocode for Cash](pseudo.png){: style="max-width:300px"}

+To get started, create a file called `cash.c` and insert a standard `main` function.
+Atop that `main` insert the following variables:

+	int count = 0;
+	int amount = 32;

+Then you can implement the algorithm using the pseudocode above.
+Try it!

+### Testing

+When (almost) finished implementing the algorithm, it's time to test again.
+Run your program and see if it does indeed print `4` for the amount of 32 cents!
+And then change `amount` to 5 and see what it does.
+If satisfied with the result, proceed to the formal specification, below.

 ## Specification